FatinNabilah1/HomeTrovit/README.md

 Other related Document & Presentation slide can be found in "Task folder"

-Code could be found in folder :
+Code and data could be found in folder :

    - data extraction
       - HometTrovitPrice.py